Birth and Bereavement Doula Services

 •Complete labor support at your desired birthing location; the hospital or at home.
 This includes comfort measures, emotional support and labor positioning techniques.
 Helping your birth partner be involved in the birth process is also my goal.
 I give guidance with techniques to help you or if they prefer to stand by simply as extra support, that is fine too.

 •Postpartum support immediately after birth to assist with bonding and breastfeeding.
 This also includes helping introduce baby to other siblings, if applicable.

-•1 postpartum visit, generally about a week or two after the birth, which includes continued assistance with breastfeeding and newborn care if necessary, and discussing any questions you have about your birth or newborn.
+•1 optional postpartum visit, generally about a week or two after the birth, which includes continued assistance with breastfeeding and newborn care if necessary, and discussing any questions you have about your birth or newborn.